The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/advanced-guide.md

 ## Salted Earth Buff Snapshotting

-Salted Earth snapshots all buffs on the player when cast, but checks damage modifying debuffs (Chain Stratagem, etc) on targets every tick.
+Salted Earth snapshots all buffs on the player when cast, but checks damage modifying debuffs (e.g., Chain Stratagem, Dokumori, etc.) on targets every time it ticks for damage.
 Because it is a ground effect ability, Salted Earth also gains a free tick on all targets in range immediately when cast, giving it 300 total potential potency (which is slightly increased by the skill speed DoT scalar).

-Salt and Darkness, Salted Earth's follow-up ability, snapshots buffs independently of Salted Earth, and snapshots both buffs on the player and damage modifying debuffs when used, separately to Salted Earth.
+Salt and Darkness, Salted Earth's follow-up ability, snapshots buffs independently of Salted Earth, and snapshots both buffs on the player and damage modifying debuffs when it is used, separately from Salted Earth.

 # How Does Living Shadow Work Exactly?